-The words to know to take the train in Japan 日本で電車に乗る時に必要な言葉
+Japanese words for taking the train in Japan 日本で電車に乗る時に必要な言葉

-Guide to the essential vocabulary of the Japanese train
+Guide to the essential vocabulary for taking the train in Japan

 As an essential means of transport, the train will take you to the four corners of Japan safely, quickly, and punctually... as long as you choose your route carefully.
 During your travels, you will notice that some Japanese words are repeated again and again.